Professional Cover Letter for Internship: Format & Examples

 I volunteered as an after-school tutor and helped a group of 10 students increase their testing scores by an average of 15%.

-Match your cover letter with the resume
+Match your cover letter with your resume

 Use business letter format

-As you write your cover letter, make sure to use the business letter format to add an element of professionalism to it.
+Make sure to use the business letter format to add an element of professionalism to it.
 This means that you need to include your contact information right at the top, so the employer does not have to search for it.
-Include the employer’s date and contact information along with the appropriate salutation for the recipient of the letter.
+Include the employerโ€™s date and contact information, along with the appropriate salutation for the recipient.
 You should also sign your name at the end of the document.
 You can use email signatures if you need to send the document electronically.

 Individualize your cover letter